Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks: Results

 \section{Results}

-To test whether the models can spontaneously concatenate, the networks are trained for 8,011, 7,678 (pretrained one-second one-word models), 8,956 (simple two-second one-word), 18,842 (complex two-second one-word), and 9,166 (two-word fiwGAN) steps and analyze generated data.
 We use the technique proposed in \citet{begus19} to analyze the relationship between linguistically meaningful units and latent space.
 According to this technique, setting individual latent space variables to values outside of the training range reveals the underlying linguistic value of each variable.
+We address the following research questions based on the five experiments previously described: (i) Are negative latent-code values correlated with concatenated outputs? (ii) Is concatenation an artifact of the training process or a model-generalizable phenomenon? (iii) Can a model trained on both one-word and two-word examples generalize to withheld combinations of lexical items? (iv) Does the model exhibit compositionality when it generates concatenated outputs?